Since joining the Seahawks, Carlos Dunlap is collecting sacks and helping teammates get theirs

 “Opportunities arise when you know guys around you are creating problems,” Seahawks coach Pete Carroll said.
 “There’s just more space and more opportunity to make your presence known.”

-That happened on one key play in Thursday’s 28-21 victory over Arizona, when second-year player L.J.
+That happened on one key play in the 28-21 victory Thursday over Arizona, when second-year player L.J.
 Collier burst past former Seahawk and current Arizona guard J.R.
 Sweezy to draw a holding penalty in the end zone, which resulted in a safety.

 Seattle had just punted and held just a 23-21 lead with 9:30 play.
 First, safety Jamal Adams helped force a grounding call against Cardinals quarterback Kyler Murray when he came in on a blitz.
 That put the ball at the 2-yard line, and then Collier drew the holding penalty.